ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 `getQueryParameters` | Set the Query Parameters for the request object in JSON format.
 `send(success, failure)` | Send this resource request asynchronously.
 You must supply success and failure callback functions, and optionally a body parameter.

-Success and failure callbacks of the MFPRequest.send() receive response JSON object as an argument (see <a href="#examples">Examples</a>).
+Success and failure callbacks of the MFPRequest.send() receive a response object as an argument (see <a href="#examples">Examples</a>).
 The following properties are available for the response:

 Property | Info
 --- | ---